bonyoC-137/Dropil-ICO-fraud-exposed/README.md

 This IDAX account with `0x942e0` address received lots of tokens from sleeping ICO addresses<br>
 and from one address that was involved in DEX system.
 Later we will look at this address closer.<br>
-There I need to note that we talk about just one address that got _75 million drops_ **directly from ICO addresses.**

-But who can say that it is not some crazy guy?<br>
+There I need to note that we talk about _just one address_ that got _75 million drops_ **directly from ICO addresses.** But who can say that it is not some crazy guy?<br>
-Maybe he invested in ICO hundreds of thousands USD and he has never put 90% of his drops to DEX<br>
+Maybe he invested in ICO hundreds of thousands USD<br>
+and he has never put 90% of his drops to DEX<br>
-and used so many ICO addresses because he had his reasons for it.<br>
+and he used so many ICO addresses because he had his reasons for it ?<br>
-Yes maybe, so just let us go further.
+Yes maybe, so just let us go further !

 ## Chapter 2\. **Was it a crazy guy or not ?**

-Centralized exchanges are not so good for investigations like this because incoming and<br>
-outgoing txns cannot be connected with each other without knowing data from an exchange.<br>
+Centralized exchanges are not so good for investigations like this because incoming and outgoing txns cannot be connected with each other without knowing data from an exchange.<br>

 An exceptions are decentralized exchanges like IDEX where you have one wallet for incoming<br>
 and outgoing txns.<br>